Ground-Level Ozone (O3)

 Ozone is known to have significant effects on human health.
 Exposure to ozone has been linked to pre-mature mortality and a range of morbidity health end-points such as hospital admissions and asthma symptom days.
 In addition to its effects on human health, ozone can significantly impact vegetation and decrease the productivity of some crops.
 It can also injure flowers and shrubs and may contribute to forest decline in some parts of Canada.
 Ozone can also damage synthetic materials, cause cracks in rubber, accelerate fading of dyes, and speed deterioration of some paints and coatings.
 As well, it damages cotton, acetate, nylon, polyester and other textiles.

-The Ozone Annex was added to the Canada-United Stated Air Quality Agreement (December 2000) to address the transboundary air pollution leading to high levels of ground-level ozone, a major component of smog.
+The Ozone Annex was added to the Canada-United States Air Quality Agreement (December 2000) to address the transboundary air pollution leading to high levels of ground-level ozone, a major component of smog.

 - Date modified: